nacoc01leh/elecq-open-docs/README.md

 - ClientSecret
   - A secret key for the client (e.g., secret_67890).
 Keep this confidential.
 - AuthorizationCode
   - A one-time-use temporary credential issued after user authorization.
-Used to exchange for an access_token.
+Used to exchange for an `accessToken`.
 - AcessToken
   - A short-lived token (e.g., 1 day) granting access to protected resources.
 Must be included in API requests as a Bearer token.
 - RefreshToken
-  - A long-lived token (e.g., 7 day) used to obtain a new access_token without re-authenticating the user.
+  - A long-lived token (e.g., 7 day) used to obtain a new `accessToken` without re-authenticating the user.
 Must be stored securely.

 ---

 ### 2. Quick Start
 ***Note***: ELECQ uses the OAuth2 Authorization Code Grant mode.
 Ensure your implementation aligns with this flow.
 Key requirements:
 - All requests must use HTTPS.
-- The redirect_uri must match the pre-registered callback URL exactly.
+- The `redirectUri` must match the pre-registered callback URL exactly.

 [***API Docs***](https://www.postman.com/nacoc01leheq/workspace/elecq-open-api "API Docs")